 I love these fritters for many different reasons.
 First and foremost, they’re a great way to eat more vegetables, even if you’re not a fan of zucchini.
 It adds a lot of texture and structure, but the other ingredients mask the flavour nicely.
 You can also replace it with carrot if that’s what you prefer.

-Another great thing about fritters is just how versatile they are.
+Another great thing about these fritters is just how versatile they are.
 You can:

 - eat them by themselves with a dipping sauce of your choice

 and so much more!
 Whenever I make vegan zucchini fritters, I always make a couple extra to store in the fridge for meal prep because once they’re ready, you can construct such a huge variety of healthy and easy meals with them.
 They’re great for either breakfast, lunch or dinner, and for bringing along to party tables as a starter or side dish.

 The final product is whole food plant based, gluten-free and oil-free (as long as you use a good non-stick frying pan).
 They’re made from whole food ingredients that don’t break the bank, and are much easier than it seems.
 Plus, as I said, it’s definitely a good idea to make a huge batch and enjoy them a few days in a row!

 Start by grating the zucchini and squeezing as much water out of it as possible.
 This step is very important because it ensures your fritters turn out crispy, not soggy.
 Now, some people like to mix it together with some salt and let it sit for 10 minutes, but this step is not essential if you don’t want the fritters to be too high in sodium.

 Add the zucchini to a large mixing bowl with the other ingredients.
 Stir until thoroughly combined, and then it’s time to cook the fritters.